Bricktech2000/Notes/notes/java is a terrible language.md

 ## other criticism of java

-of course, there’s a Wikipedia article about Java criticism: <https://en.m.wikipedia.org/wiki/Criticism_of_Java>
+of course, there's a Wikipedia article about Java criticism: <https://en.m.wikipedia.org/wiki/Criticism_of_Java>

 ## java imports